-From timeless antique shops to cutting-edge showrooms, in Paris, one can find inspiring design.
-Few places juxtapose the old and new quite like the french capital, where storied 18th-century structures share real estate with their contemporary counterparts in a seamless cultural marriage.
+From timeless antique shops to cutting-edge showrooms, in Paris, one can find the inspiring design.
+Few places juxtapose the old and new quite like the French capital, where storied 18th-century structures share real estate with their contemporary counterparts in a seamless cultural marriage.
 Today, Paris Design Agenda gives you the top picks on interior design and decoration stores in Paris.
 These are all deserving of a visit!

-Roche Bobois is a French retailer of top end furniture.
+Roche Bobois is a French retailer of top-end furniture.
 He works in collaboration with a number of designers and architects from all over the world to create its collections.

 Astier de Villatte

 It is impossible not to stop into this shop when you pass by on the fancy rue Saint Honoré.
 Handmade pottery, made out of black terracotta clay, and the scented candles are worldwide known.

 Caravane Chambre 19